Oyoko, Koforidua

 Oyoko is a small community in the New-Juaben Municipal District of the Eastern Region of Ghana.
 It lies 4 km north from Koforidua, the regional capital.

 In the New-Juaben Municipal District list of settlements Oyoko has number 20.

 Notable places

-The municipality contains several schools; the best known is Oyoko Methodist Senior High School which is included in the List of schools in Ghana.
+The municipality contains several schools; the best known is Oyoko Methodist Senior High School, which is included in the List of schools in Ghana.

+There is also the Oyoko Chiefs Palace which serves as the residence of the Chief of Oyoko.